 Cyber Storm IV

 Cyber Storm IV is the fourth installment of the Cyber Storm exercise series.
 The series is part of the Department of Homeland Security’s ongoing effort to assess and strengthen cyber preparedness, examine incident response processes in response to ever-evolving threats, and enhance information sharing among Federal, state, international, and private sector partners.
-Through these efforts, the cyber incident response community will improve both their capabilities and response processes, thus bolstering the nation’s cyber resilience.
+Through these efforts, the cyber incident response community improves both their capabilities and response processes, thus bolstering the nation’s cyber resilience.
 Cyber Storm IV consists of individual, building block exercises at the Federal, state, and international level that provide the cyber incident response community with the opportunity to design focused events that evaluate specific capabilities.

 State exercises are two-day tabletop events where representatives from a variety of state departments and agencies assess their cyber response plans.
 They identify and simulate how to engage elements across state governance, as well as cybersecurity partners such as law enforcement entities and the private sector.
 Throughout the event, participants can validate policies, plans, and procedures that enable response, recovery, and continuity of operations.
 Players, planners, and observers represent a variety of positions, including technical and non-technical staff, emergency managers, public affairs representatives, and leadership.
 Through CS IV, DHS designed, conducted, and evaluated exercises for seven states including: Maine, Oregon, Washington, Idaho, Missouri, Mississippi, and Nevada.

 The National Cybersecurity and Communications Integration Center (NCCIC) sponsored the International Watch and Warning Network (IWWN) Exercise on March 20-21, 2013.
 Eleven of the fifteen IWWN nations participated in the distributed, functional event.
 The participating nations included: Australia, Canada, France, Germany, Hungary, Japan, The Netherlands, Norway, Sweden, Switzerland, and the United States.
 The session featured a distributed exercise control (ExCon), with ExCon members located at operational centers across the world.
 Participants examined the IWWN’s common plans, standard operating procedures, policies, and capabilities necessary to ensure the security of the interdependent global cyber infrastructure and, where applicable, applied lessons learned from Cyber Storm III, conducted in September 2010.
 The scenario engaged operational staff, such as civil computer emergency response teams (CERTs) and policy-level stakeholders within the IWWN.
 The IWWN member nations participated at varying levels; some organizations participated continuously (24x7), and others participated solely during their respective normal operating hours.